Constantine the Great: Assessment and legacy

 In the cultural sphere, Constantine revived the clean-shaven face fashion of earlier emperors, originally introduced among the Romans by Scipio Africanus (236–183 BC) and changed into the wearing of the beard by Hadrian (r.
 117–138).
 With some departures, such as Julian the Apostate (r.
 360–363), this new Roman imperial fashion lasted until the reign of Phocas (r.
 602–610) in the 7th century.

 The Holy Roman Empire reckoned Constantine among the venerable figures of its tradition.
 In the later Byzantine state, it became a great honour for an emperor to be hailed as a "new Constantine"; ten emperors carried the name, including the last emperor of the Eastern Roman Empire.
 Charlemagne used monumental Constantinian forms in his court to suggest that he was Constantine's successor and equal.
 Charlemagne, Henry VIII, Philip II of Spain, Godfrey of Bouillon, the House of Capet, the House of Habsburg, the House of Stuart, the Macedonian dynasty and the Phokas family claimed descent from Constantine.
 Geoffrey of Monmouth embroidered a tale that the legendary king of Britain, King Arthur, was also a descendant of Constantine.
 Constantine acquired a mythic role as a hero and warrior against heathens.
+In later Byzantine legend, Constantine's building activity was also projected beyond Constantinople.
+The medieval Patria of Constantinople says that, after subduing the Scythians, he founded Persthlaba, Distra, Pliskouba and Konstantia.
 His reception as a saint seems to have spread within the Byzantine empire during wars against the Sasanian Persians and the Muslims in the late 6th and 7th century.
 The motif of the Romanesque equestrian, the mounted figure in the posture of a triumphant Roman emperor, became a visual metaphor in statuary in praise of local benefactors.
 The name "Constantine" enjoyed renewed popularity in western France in the 11th and 12th centuries.
 During the Fascist period in Italy in the 20th century, parallels between Constantine and Mussolini became especially popular after the signing of the Lateran Pacts by the Italian State and the Catholic Church in 1929.
 Mussolini's perceived role in bringing about the historic agreement was sometimes even explicitly compared to Constantine's Edict of Milan.
 For example, the archbishop of Milan, Cardinal Ildefonso Schuster, claimed that, after sixteen centuries, a second March on Rome had occurred and a second 'religious pact' had been established, linking Mussolini to the spiriti magni of both Constantine and Augustus.